Skip to content

 Too Much Clutter

 Lastly, let me get rid of the noise.
-I don’t need a long list of niche sports cluttering the watch—especially ones I’ll never track.
-I’m also not a runner or a cyclist, and that’s not likely to change, so features that prioritize those activities simply don’t add value to me.
+I don’t need a long list of niche sports I’ll never track cluttering my watch.
+I’m also not a runner or a cyclist, and that’s not likely to change, so features that prioritize or highlight those activities simply don’t add value to me.
 As a hiker, mountaineer, skier, and snowboarder, I’d rather see the experience tailored to the activities I actually participate in—more like a watch designed by mountaineers, for mountaineers.
 It’s essentially a mini computer on your wrist, capable of showing exactly what I want to see.
 Give me the ability to streamline that experience, and it would make a strong watch even better.

 ← 5 Million Vertical Feet Gained Over 5 Years